 Your vet can have your dehydrated fur babies back in your arms fairly quickly, but preventing dehydration in the first place is the best way to ensure good health in the heat of summer and all year long.

-Keep that slow burn of dehydration at bay this summer with PetSafe® Drinkwell® dog and cat fountains and Leave Sorry Behind.
+Keep that slow burn of dehydration at bay this summer with PetSafe® Drinkwell® dog and cat fountains and Leave it to PetSafe.